jdeguire/pic32clang_docs/source/__start_here__.md

 This section shows projects used in the making of this toolchain distribution and these documents.

 ### External Projects
-LLVM for PIC32 could not have happened without the efforts of the many people who made these projects happen.
+Clang4PIC32 could not have happened without the efforts of the many people who made these projects happen.
 Many thanks to all the contributors to these projects, no matter how big or small!

 - LLVM Project